A note on representation-finite symmetric algebras

 \section{Introduction}

 Tame symmetric algebras of period four occur as 2-blocks of group algebras with quaternion defect groups, and algebras of quaternion type \cite{E}, and in much more generality, as weighted surface algebras and their virtual mutations and some other related algebras ( \cite{ES1} (and \cite{ES-GV}, \cite{HSS}, and \cite{SS}).
 In \cite{ES3} the main result is the classification of tame symmetric algebras of period four whose Gabriel quiver is 2-regular, and there is work in progress towards a general classification of tame symmetric algebras of period four.
 As part of this project, we wish to clarify when exactly a symmetric algebra of period four is of finite type.
 We determine these algebras explioictly, there are three families and for each, the number of simples is at most three.
 On the way we give some characterisations, which are used in \cite{EHS}..

-When the Gabriel quiver has few vertices, representation-finite algebras can occur and it is necessary to clarify when this happens.
-This note gives a characterisation, which will be used in \cite{EHS}.
-Furthermore we describe the basic algebras explicitly, this is based on existing literature on representation-finite selfinjective algebras.

 Recall that the syzygy $\Omega(M)$ of a module $M$ is the kernel of a minimal projective cover of $M$.
 The module $M$ is periodic if $\Omega^n(M)\cong M$ for some $n\geq 1$, and if so, the minimal such $n$ is the period of $M$.
-The algebra $\La$ is periodic if $\La$ is periodic as a bimodule, or equivalently as a module for the enveloping algebra.
-It was proved in \cite{D} that all selfinjective representation-finite algebras are periodic.
 For general background we refer to \cite{ASS}.